zach850/DataAnalystProjects/README.md

 5. Statistical Analysis: Knowledgeable in applying statistical techniques and conducting exploratory data analysis.
 6. Problem Solving: Proficient in solving analytical problems using logical thinking and critical reasoning.

-## Projects

-### Covid Project : SQL Project

-In this project, I analyzed a Covid dataset and wrote queries to manipulate the data.

-### Nashville Housing Data Cleaning: SQL Project

-For this project, I took housing data and cleaned it by finding and removing duplicates.

-### Project 3 ...

 ## Conclusion

 My data analytics journey has been an exciting and rewarding experience.
 Through hands-on projects and continuous learning, I have developed strong skills in SQL and Python, enabling me to extract valuable insights from data.
 I am eager to further expand my knowledge and contribute to data-driven decision-making in the field of data analytics.